Meet the Team

 Her childhood passion soon translated into career ambition, and inspired her to study architectural drafting at Kwantlen Polytechnic University before completing the Interior Design Management program at the British Columbia Institute of Technology.
 Keen to start her own business and sit in the boss’ seat, Kendall launched Cherry Interior Design in 2010 with a focus on helping her clients reflect their personal style in their home before rebranding to Kendall Ansell Interiors in 2013.
 Today, Kendall and her team continue to create beautiful spaces for their clients that are as unique as they are, and with Kendall’s signature eye for design (and love of colour!).

-When she isn’t making home dreams come true all over the Lower Mainland, Kendall enjoys spending time with her husband and one year old son, Fraser.
+When she isn’t making home dreams come true all over the Lower Mainland, Kendall enjoys spending time with her husband and three year old son, Fraser.